Chart Color Schemes

 Sandgate is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Sandgate's population is estimated at around 5,019.
-This reflects an increase of 93 people since the 2021 Census, which reported a population of 4,926.
-The change is inferred from AreaSearch's estimate of 5,018 residents following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,603 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 59.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Sandgate's population is estimated at around 5039 as of Nov 2025.
+This reflects an increase of 113 people (2.3%) since the 2021 Census, which reported a population of 4926 people.
+The change is inferred from the resident population of 5033, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1609 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 59.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population